Mohamed El Arouch: Club career

 On 25 February 2023, El Arouch made his professional debut with Lyon, getting subbed on in a Ligue 1 win against Angers, replacing Thiago Mendes in the 89th minute.

 On 21 August 2024, El Arouch moved to Brazil, signing for Campeonato Brasileiro Série A club Botafogo.
 However, he left a month later without having played a single game for the team for "personal reasons".

 On 3 February 2025, El Arouch joined Belgian side RWD Molenbeek, signing a two-year contract.
+On 12 December 2025, he left the club by mutual consent.
+A day later, he joined Botola Pro side IR Tangier.

 International career

 El Arouch chose to represent France instead of Morocco at youth level.
 He was capped 7 times France under-16, scoring once against Italy under-16 in a friendly match.
-He is currently playing for France under-19.
+He then represented France's under-18, under-19 and under-20 sides.